PHP setup

 PHP debugger setup

-If you wan to run and debug PHP files from VSCode, you will need to install additional extensions.
+If you wan to run and debug PHP files from VS Code, you will need to install additional extensions.

 The extension supported by mise-vscode